Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey

 And Learn from Reviews

-Reviews do not only provide fresh and unique content to your product page content, but also valuable input, in the language used by consumers.
+Reviews provide fresh and unique content to your product page content and valuable input in consumers' language.

 Creating great product descriptions and other product content is not for everyone.
-You need to know your product and the ideal buyer by heart, you need to be able to make your product descriptions come to life using great writing skills including lots of creativity and imagination.
+You need to know your product and the ideal buyer by heart.
+It would be best to make your product descriptions come to life using great writing skills, including creativity and imagination.

 Let's assume you are that great writer, or you have someone who does the job for you, and you come to the point that product content is published on multiple sales channels.